TobiasBriones/jdesk/README.md

 ## Roadmap

 Wish to get rid of legacy Swing and move forward with MVP, system architecture and JFX.
+This project is going to work successfully for Java 8+ Swing applications and MVP.
+I'm not going to enhance or add much more to the Swing components.
+For documentation about the JDesk Swing components check POSLANS version 0.1 alpha.

 ## Contact